 In 2018, Google finally announced a new Android streaming spec for hearing aids—Audio Streaming for Hearing Aids (ASHA).
 The announcement from Google signaled their intention to pair hearing aids with the much larger universe of Android phones.

-Flash forward to 2024, and we now have all major hearing aid manufacturers— Phonak, Starkey, Oticon, Signia, ReSound, and Widex—with Android-compatible hearing aids on the market.
+Flash forward to 2025, and we now have all major hearing aid manufacturers— Phonak, Starkey, Oticon, Signia, ReSound, and Widex—with Android-compatible hearing aids on the market.

 While Made-for-iPhone is supported by all iOS devices (from recent years), Android ASHA is only supported on select Android phones.
 In general, any phone with Bluetooth 5.0+ and Android 10 (or higher) is capable of providing wireless streaming via ASHA.
 However, ASHA must be enabled by each phone manufacturer and service carrier, so it pays to check with your carrier about whether your specific Android model can support ASHA connectivity (see our article about how Samsung, Google Pixel, and OnePlus offer the best support).
 Most ASHA compatible aids also support MFi.

-Universal Bluetooth streaming
+Universal Bluetooth Streaming

 Only Sonova, the world’s largest hearing aid manufacturer, offers true, hands-free universal Bluetooth connectivity.
 In addition to iPhone and Android connectivity, Phonak and Unitron (owned by Sonova), offer models that provide wireless audio streaming from any Bluetooth-audio device.
 This is accomplished via Bluetooth Classic’s A2DP and HFP protocols for audio streaming and hands-free calling, respectively.